samdarshi-git/smart_attendance_system/README.md

     ```
     **Note:** To use PostgreSQL, modify the `SQLALCHEMY_DATABASE_URI` to your PostgreSQL connection string.
 For example: `postgresql://user:password@host:port/database_name`.

-4.  **Initialize and Migrate the Database:**
+4.  **Initialize the Database:**
-    Use Flask-Migrate to set up the database:
-    ```bash
-    flask db init      # Run this only for the first time flask db migrate -m "Initial migration"
+    Use create_tables.py: Run this only for the first time
-    flask db upgrade
-    ```

 5.  **Launch the Application:**
     Start the Flask development server: